 Okay, you have decided that you are going to keep your cat indoors to improve her longevity and quality of life.
 Environmental enrichment is essential.

 - Make sure your cat has a safe zone in the home.
 Every cat should have her own safe place that she can retreat to if she needs a little peace and quiet.
+Some cats can suffer with problems including anxiety or seizures.
+If this sounds like something you are experiencing with your cat, why not look into something like cbd oil for cats, which is safe, not toxic and has many potential therapeutic benefits.
+CBD has been found to reduce inflammation, relieve pain, reduce anxiety and control seizures.
 This is especially vital if there are other pets or children in the household.
 Cardboard boxes with holes cut in the side, a raised cat perch, or a cat carrier are all examples of safe zones.
 Teach children not to disturb the pet when she is on her “home base.”

 - Provide essential resources.
 It is important to provide key resources in the house.
 These resources include water and food bowls, litter boxes, and scratching posts.
 There should be multiple resources available in separate rooms in multi-cat households so that no single cat can dominate and guard these essential items.
 You need to make sure that these resources are appropriate for your cat to use.
 Research has been done showing that some owners don’t actually have suitable drinking stations for their cat due to the unique way cats drink.
 You can look more online for detailed information about the ways that cats drink